Construction Projects

 • 2023 Drain Repair and Investigation - The City continues to investigate the condition of its miles of underground drainage system.

 • Hillcrest Street Retaining Wall – Replacing the retaining wall on the curve on Hillcrest Street.
 This work will include a new wall, guardrail, fence and some road/drainage.
-Hird Contracting will begin Spring 2024.
+Hird Contracting will begin the week of June 10th.

 • Lewiston Redundant Water Main – Lewiston contracted Gendron for the installation of a water main and will include work within Auburn.
 Please refer to Lewiston’s website for project updates.